pfuntner/bruno-packer/simple1/README.md

 ```

 ## Comments
-Packer maps a volume in the temporary container but not `/tmp`:
+Packer maps a volume in the temporary container during the build but not `/tmp`:

 ```
 ==> docker.simple1: Starting docker container...